 If you don’t have stands you can also offset board drop by gently lifting the free end of a board slightly on the infeed side and again on the outfeed.
 While this procedure doesn’t completely resolve the issue of snipe, the problem should be reduced.

-models because our patented coupling design gives a comparable
+models because our patented SNIPE MINIMIZER gives a comparable

 and, in some situations, better performance than the addition of the